josmar-crwdstffng/angular/aio/content/guide/http.md

 *   If the request is not cacheable, the interceptor forwards the request to the next handler in the chain
 *   If a cacheable request is found in the cache, the interceptor returns an `of()` *observable* with the cached response, by-passing the `next` handler \(and all other interceptors downstream\)
 *   If a cacheable request is not in cache, the code calls `sendRequest()`.
-    This function forwards the request to `next.handle()` which ultimately calls the server and returns the server's response.
+    This function forwards the request to `next.handle()` which ultimately calls the server and returns the response from the server.

 <a id="send-request"></a>